Every day at the Right Question Institute (RQI) we hear stories that teach us over and over about the importance of asking questions.

-Despite these challenges, world language teachers in classrooms around the country are teaching students to ask their own questions and watching them come alive with curiosity, think deeply and critically about content, and take ownership over their language learning.
-I spoke with three such teachers: Judy Wilson is a former Spanish and Italian teacher, former administrator, and current education consultant based out of Staten Island, New York; Leticia Quiles is an AP Capstone and Pre-AP and AP Spanish Teacher at a high school in Nashua, New Hampshire; and Beth Skelton is a language learning consultant and former German teacher from Colorado.
-They shared below how they are making questioning a culture in their classroom.
+Below, you will be hearing from three world language educators: Judy Wilson is a former Spanish and Italian teacher, former administrator, and current education consultant based out of Staten Island, New York; Leticia Quiles is an AP Capstone and Pre-AP and AP Spanish Teacher at a high school in Nashua, New Hampshire; and Beth Skelton is a language learning consultant and former German teacher from Colorado.
+Here they shared how they are making questioning a culture in their classroom.

 “My motto has long been, ‘All learning starts with a question,’” says Wilson.
 “In the language classroom we are all working towards learning a new language by mastering the art of communication through exchange of information.
 Both children and adults naturally learn about the world by observing, testing and asking why.”

 Just as in any classroom, questions, when generated by students, elicit their genuine curiosity, thereby giving them a real motivation and purpose for learning.
 Students are even more engaged in the learning when their questions help to set the agenda.